A new, simple, and affordable product could become a gateway to a better future for these school girls. Photo: Wendy Stone.

-Affordable sanitary pads give girls more options for their future
+Affordable sanitary pads can give girls more options for their future

 When 12-year-old Beatrice first begins bleeding, it takes her a day to work up the courage to tell her grandmother.
 “You are now a woman,” her grandmother tells her, and explains that her period will happen every month.

 At school, Beatrice can’t imagine asking her teacher, a man, to be excused to use the latrine several times a day.
 She soon notices that the older girls miss school four or five days a month and sometimes stop attending altogether.
-The limited options for menstrual hygiene make it difficult for girls to participate in school during their periods, despite the proven benefits an education can have for the health and development of girls, their families, and society.
+Limited options for menstrual hygiene make it difficult for these students—like female students worldwide—to participate in school during their periods, despite the proven benefits an education can have for the health and development of girls, their families, and society.

-PATH and other groups are working to address this problem.
-Our aim is to support the health and empowerment of girls and women as active contributors to society by making affordable sanitary pads widely available in low-resource settings.
+As part of our work to help girls and women reach their full potential, PATH and other groups are seeking innovative, low-cost solutions to this often-overlooked problem.
+Our aim is to support the health of girls and women in poor communities, and empower them to remain active contributors to society, by making affordable sanitary pads more widely available.

-At a TEDxRainier event, PATH staff Nancy Muller discusses the importance of safe, low-cost sanitary pads and possible solutions for making them widely available in low-resource settings.
+At a TEDxRainier event, PATH staff member Nancy Muller discusses the importance of safe, low-cost sanitary pads, and possible solutions for making them widely available in poor countries worldwide.
+Video: TEDx Rainier.

 The case for an education

-Though girls and women worldwide find ways to improvise sanitary pads, the materials they use have been linked to certain reproductive tract infections.
-They also offer limited absorbency, making it challenging for girls to participate in school and continue their educations.
+Although girls and women find resourceful ways to improvise sanitary pads, some of the materials they use offer limited absorbency, making it challenging for girls to participate in school.

-We began investigating options for affordable menstrual management products to see what would make sense for low-resource settings.
-Though there are reusable options (cloth pads and menstrual cups) that can last for several years, they require a higher up-front cost, access to clean water and soap, and thorough drying—resources that aren’t always available in poor communities.
-We found that girls and women are interested in disposable products that offer better absorbency and have a cheaper price tag.
+We began our effort by investigating options for affordable menstrual management products to see what would make sense in poor communities.
+Reusable options, such as cloth pads and menstrual cups, can last for several years, but they require higher up-front cost, access to clean water and soap, and thorough drying—resources that aren’t always available.
+We also heard from girls and women that they are interested in disposable products that offer better absorbency and have a cheaper price tag.

 A pad made from agricultural waste